 Trap Shooting

 The trap house (clay-throwing machine) is positioned in front of the shooter.
-The clay typically flies AWAY from the shooter.
+The clay targets typically fly AWAY from the shooter.
 The trick here is the longer the clay flies, the farther it becomes from the shooter.
 By the way, a shotgun typically has a spread of 1″ per yard of travel, and its pattern changes vastly over distance.
 It can also be tricky to guess the trajectory of the target.

 Skeet Shooting

-The best way to explain the difference between trap and skeet shooting is this: If you look straight ahead and imagine clay going away from you, that’s a trap.
+The best way to explain the difference between trap and skeet shooting is this: If you look straight ahead and imagine clay targets going away from you, that’s a trap.
 Skeet, on the other hand, will come from the side!
 Both sides to be exact.
 So, while the clays will still fly in front of you, their trajectory is more perpendicular to that of trap.
 The idea here is to hit both clays.

 Again, it was a hunter who realized that the trap wasn’t good enough to prepare for birds.
 Birds fly more erratically and come from all directions, hence the development of skeet shooting.